 TensorBoard is a visualization tool provided by TensorFlow that allows you to monitor and understand the training process of machine learning models.
 It provides insights into the model's performance, data flow, and optimization processes through interactive and visually rich dashboards.

-- Click on Start Tensorboard
+- Scroll at the bottom and click on Start Tensorboard

 Trying out your new LoRA in ComfyUI